Detect and redact personally identifiable information (PII)¶

 Limitations¶

-Redaction is performed using AI models and may not find all personally identifiable information.
-Always review output to ensure compliance with your organization’s data privacy policies.
-Please reach out to Snowflake support if AI_REDACT fails to redact certain PII.
+AI_REDACT uses AI models and may not find all personally identifiable information.
+Always review the output to ensure compliance with your organization’s data privacy policies.
+If AI_REDACT fails to redact certain PII, contact Snowflake Support.

 The COUNT_TOKENS and AI_COUNT_TOKENS functions do not yet support AI_REDACT.

-AI_REDACT currently redacts only US PII and some UK and Canadian PII, where noted in Detected PII categories.
+AI_REDACT currently supports only US PII and some UK and Canadian PII, where noted in Detected PII categories.

 AI_REDACT is currently limited in the number of tokens it can input and output.
 Input and output together can be up to 4,096 tokens.
 Output is limited to 1,024 tokens.
 If the input text is longer, split it into smaller chunks and redact each chunk separately, perhaps using SPLIT_TEXT_RECURSIVE_CHARACTER.
 See Chunking example for an example of redacting text that exceeds token limits.